-The first ever LDC Future Forum will take place from 5-7 October 2021 in Helsinki, Finland.
+The first ever LDC Future Forum will take place from 5-7 October 2021 virtually and in-person from Helsinki, Finland.

 The next decade is make-or-break for the world’s Least Developed Countries (LDCs).
 The COVID-19 pandemic has exposed in a brutal fashion just how interconnected the world has become, and how no country will truly recover until every country has been supported through this crisis.